How to Make Kamut Cereal: Cream of Kamut & Cracked Kamut Cereal

 Cream of Kamut Cereal

-If you want to make cream of Kamut cereal, grind your grain fine before proceeding with the steps below.
+If you want to make cream of Kamut cereal, grind your grain fine before proceeding with the steps below, or purchase freshly ground organic Kamut grain.
+This is basically Kamut flour.
+You cook this to make a cereal that has the consistency of creamed wheat.

 - Place 2 cups of water in a small pot.
-Heat water slightly but do not have it boiling or Kamut flour will clump up.
+Heat water slightly but do not have it boiling or ground Kamut will clump up.

 - Using a whisk, stir in 1/2 cup of Kamut flour.
 Add flour gradually in small amounts so that lumps don't form.